discourse/message_bus/README.md

 ### Benchmarks

 Some simple benchmarks are implemented in `spec/performance` and can be executed using `rake performance` (or `docker-compose run tests rake performance`).
 You should run these before and after your changes to avoid introducing performance regressions.

+### Diagnostics Interface

+It is possible to manually test the diagnostics interface by executing `docker-compose up example` and then `open http://localhost:9292`.